What Local SEO Means

 |---|---|---|---|

-The key rule: Your business name, phone number, and physical address format must be identical across every listing.
-Even small inconsistencies ("Rd" vs "Road", different phone formats) can weaken your signals.
+The key rule: Your business name, phone number, and physical address format should stay consistent across listings.
+Even small differences, such as "Rd" vs "Road" or different phone formats, can weaken the signal.

 Your Website Still Needs Local Signals